-Colors can make or break your visualization.
+Colors can make or break your data visualization.

 A carefully selected color palette helps you to harness the pre-attentive processing powers of the human brain, and makes insight clearer and easier to find.
-A badly chosen color palette obscures the information your users need to understand, and makes your graph visualization less effective and harder to use.
+A badly chosen color palette obscures the information your users need to understand, and makes your data visualization less effective and harder to use.

 Color is a highly subjective topic.
 Reactions to individual colors will vary between people and cultures.
 Color theory, on the other hand, is an advanced and evidence-based science that can teach us a lot.